ligolang/ligo/gitlab-pages/docs/manpages/mutate cst.md

 the seed or counter used for generation.

 **--syntax SYNTAX**
 the syntax that will be used.
-Currently supported syntaxes are "pascaligo", "cameligo", "reasonligo" and "jsligo".
-By default, the syntax is guessed from the extension (.ligo, .mligo, .religo, and .jsligo respectively). (alias: -s)
+Currently supported syntaxes are "pascaligo", "cameligo" and "jsligo".
+By default, the syntax is guessed from the extension (.ligo, .mligo, and .jsligo respectively). (alias: -s)

 **-generator GEN**
 the generator for mutation. (alias: -g)